toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/usage/custom-tags.md

 If you want to save the TAG-ID for later usage, please use a common NFC-Tag reader (for example via iOS or android app).

-## 3. Place new NFC Tag on TonieBox
+## 3. Place new NFC tag on TonieBox
 If teddyCloud setup and TonieBox flashing is already done, you can continue with this step.

 - Place the new custom NFC Tag for the first time on your TonieBox, it will give you an error code, but that is fine because we dont have assigned a custom play to it yet.